staticLulu/ecommerce-frontend/README.md

 - Advanced ui design with Next Js
 - Best responsive ui
 - Authorization with Next-auth
-- Buying all most products, add to carts, visit account informations and view all the products categories in my ecommerce website.
+- Buying all most products, add to carts, visit account information and view all the products categories in my e-commerce website.

-## Tech Stack

-**Client:**
-- Next Js
-- State managements
-- TailwindCSS
-- Axios
-- Typescript

-**Server:**
-- Mogodb
-- mongoose

 ## Installation